With the 21 million BTC supply cap drawing closer, how long does one Bitcoin take to mine?

 Due to the unlikelihood of mining a single block on one rig, many bitcoin miners join a mining pool.
 Mining pools combine the collective computing power of their members and split the profits based on the proportion of power each miner brings.

 The proportion of power, or hash rate, depends on your ASIC mining setup.
 To put this into context, one of the most powerful ASIC rigs - the Antminer S19 Pro - has a hash rate of 110 TH/s.
-This makes up just 0.00086% of the F2Pool pool.
+This makes up just 0.0002% of the Foundry USA pool.

 How Much Bitcoin Can You Mine in a Day?

-Currently, F2Pool and Poolin are the two largest mining pools, responsible for 14.23% and 12.60% of the total hash rate, respectively.
+Currently, Foundry USA and F2pool are the two largest Bitcoin mining pools.
+They are responsible for 21.30 % and 16.62.% of the total hash rate, respectively.

-With 144 blocks mined each day, this means F2Pool should see a reward of approximately 128 BTC each day - shared between its members.
+With 144 blocks mined each day, this means Foundry USA should see a reward of approximately 202 BTC each day.